jdegoes/RosettaJson/README.md

 ## Usage

+First, grab the prebuilt JAR from the target directory and plop it into the "lib" directory of your project.
+Now you're ready to go.

-The core module is JsonImplementation, defined in package rosetta.json.
+The core module is `JsonImplementation`, defined in package `rosetta.json`:

     import rosetta.json.JsonImplementation